bezabu/bb-gp-pp4-part/README.md

 - Git was used for version control, pushing contents to GitHub.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS.
-- [JSHint](https://jshint.com/) was used to test the javascript code.
+- [JSHint](https://jshint.com/) was used to test the Javascript code.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to test Python code.
 - [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) was used to test the website's accessibility.
 - Lighthouse was used to run an audit of the website.
-- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the mockup.
+- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the mock-up.
 - [Grammar Check](https://www.grammarcheck.net/) was used to check for typos in Readme.md.